DrJodySorensen/Calculus-Activities-from-Augsburg/IntroductoryActivities/README.md

 Each section includes a .pdf file of the activity, and a .zip file containing the LaTeX file (.tex) as well as any relevant images.

-Please contace me with questions, comments, and suggestions!
+Please contact me with questions, comments, and suggestions!

 Jody Sorensen, sorensj1@augsburg.edu